 - Orient faculty on the rituals and protocols of Senate and the Brown Act.

-- Active engagement in new 10-year Master Plan, IEP plan development.
+- Active engagement in new 10-year Educational and Facilities Master Plan, AIP plan development.

-- Active engagement in year two of Guided Pathways planning and development.
+- Active engagement in year three of Guided Pathways planning and development.

 ACADEMIC SENATE ITEMS: These items are specific to current issues affecting faculty morale and efficacy.
 Our work in this area is intended to make the faculty stronger as a whole.
 These activities may include professional development, but are more closely linked with improving the wellbeing, agency, and effectiveness of faculty in their day to day lives as members of this community.